Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you’re searching for fun things to do in Florida this weekend with the kids, look no further than our collection of family-friendly museums.
+If you’re searching for fun things to do in Florida with the kids, look no further than our collection of family-friendly museums.
 Boasting interactive exhibits and hands-on activities that are perfect for budding scientists, paleontologists, and artists, these museums highlight anything from pirate treasures to life-size skeletons and circus memorabilia.
 Capture the attention of even the littlest sightseer at one of these best kid-friendly museums in Florida.

-A mecca for family-friendly fun, the Orlando Science Center features an array of experience-based opportunities to learn about science and technology.
+A hotspot for family-friendly fun in Orlando, the Orlando Science Center features an array of experience-based opportunities to learn about science and technology.
 There are four floors of exhibits to explore, including exhibit halls like DinoDigs that take you to the prehistoric age and NatureWorks that lets you get up close to reptiles, while there’s also an observatory with a telescope that offers space enthusiasts a chance to go on galaxy gazing adventures.

 One of the most unique museums in the Sunshine State, The Ringling is a top attraction in Sarasota.
 You’ll find a fine art museum with 21 galleries, while kids will be enthralled with the Circus Museum where they can explore memorabilia dedicated to the “Greatest Show on Earth” and gets on with an interactive gallery.
 You’ll find a collection of colorful props, costumes, and wagons, while a 44,000 piece Circus Model replicates the magic of the show.

 Located in Titusville just a short drive from Orlando, the Kennedy Space Center is where to go to find a fascinating collection of space-related history.
-The entire family will be mesmerized by the exhibits in this world-renown attraction, as a tour of the center reveals space travel artifacts and a chance to book a lunch with a real-life astronaut.
+A top activity for kids in Central Florida, the entire family will be mesmerized by the exhibits in this world-renown attraction, as a tour of the center reveals space travel artifacts and a chance to book a lunch with a real-life astronaut.
 You can also snack on popcorn while you watch an exciting 3D space movie at the Imax Theater, tickets to which are included with admission.